agnostic-apollo/sudo/README.md

 The `$PREFIX/` and `~/` prefixes are supported for all command options that take in absolute paths as arguments.
 The `$PREFIX/` is a shortcut for the termux prefix directory `/data/data/com.termux/files/usr/`.
 The `~/` is a shortcut for the termux home directory `/data/data/com.termux/files/home/`.
 Note that if the paths with shortcuts are not surrounded with single quotes, they will expanded by the local shell before being passed to the `sudo` script instead of the `sudo` script manually expanding them.
 Note that `~/` will expand to the shell or post shell home and not the necessarily the termux home if used inside scripts or the `*-commands` options.

-Its the users responsibility to properly quote all arguments passed to command options and also for any values like paths passed inside the arguments, specifically the `*-commands` and `*-options` options, so that whitespace splitting does not occur.
+It's the users responsibility to properly quote all arguments passed to command options and also for any values like paths passed inside the arguments, specifically the `*-commands` and `*-options` options, so that whitespace splitting does not occur.

 Check [Arguments and Result Data Limits](#Arguments-and-Result-Data-Limits) for details on the max size of arguments that you can pass to `sudo` script, specifically the size of `core_script` and its arguments for the `script` command type.